 - NVIDIA's CUDA Compiler

 - Cray OpenACC

-- NVIDIA HPC (formerly PGI) OpenACC and CUDA Fortran
+- NVIDIA HPC SDK OpenACC and CUDA Fortran

-- IBM XL OpenMP offloading

 2.11.5.1 CUDA licensing

 To debug CUDA programs with Linaro DDT you need a CUDA-enabled license key.
 This is an additional option.
 If CUDA is not included with a license, the CUDA options will be grayed-out on the Run and Attach dialogs.